 How are FHA loan limits determined?

-Do you qualify for an FHA in Massachusetts?
+How to qualify for an FHA loan in Massachusetts